Example of a research problem definitionDate published December 27, 2016 by Date updated: March 24, 2017

-The below example of a problem definition relates to a thesis that explores a practical problem.
+The below example of a problem definition relates to a dissertation that explores a practical problem.
 It has been written using our guide to writing a problem definition.

 Example: Problem definition

 The director of a primary school in London has asked for a fourth-year student from a teacher training college who could investigate opportunities for gifted students who need more challenges.
 An earlier survey conducted among these students’ parents/guardians has revealed that many of these children are bored and that about half of them no longer like going to school.

 The British Ministry of Education has paid a great deal of attention to this issue in recent years [explain with sources].
 The school has already implemented several related measures, such as enriching the curricula for compulsory subjects.
 A survey conducted by a university student in 2014 revealed that the children are indeed being challenged more, although the teachers are still struggling to deal with the issue.
 In particular, the teachers find it difficult to identify gifted students and provide appropriate counseling.
 The literature shows that [explain with sources].